weewx/weewx/docs_src/utilities/weectl-import-config-opt.md

-The example Weather Display import configuration file located in the `util/import` directory contains an example field map in the import configuration file comments.
+The example Weather Display import configuration file located in the `util/import` directory contains an example field map.

 ## [WeatherCat]